-- 1. If hazardous chemicals come in contact with your skin, immediately flush the affected area with clear water.
-Use the closest drenching shower. - 2.
-Call 911 if medical attention is required. - 3.
-Secure the area and notify the Unit Manager of the extent and location of the spill. - 4.
-If there is any possible danger, evacuate the area. - 5.
+- 1. Follow the HAZMAT contingency plan for your building, if it is equipped with one. - 2.
+If hazardous chemicals come in contact with your skin, immediately flush the affected area with clear water.
+Use the closest safety shower. - 3.
+Call 911 if medical attention is required. - 4.
+Secure the area and notify the Unit Manager of the extent and location of the spill. - 5.
+If there is any possible danger, evacuate the area. - 6.
 If the spill is larger than what can be handled by the unit contact the EHS duty officer at (505) 951-0794.